-- A) Attendance - 1) By-laws should make clear whether any groups that are not voting members may attend department meetings.
-For example, in departments that do not permit adjuncts, administrative personnel, or students to vote, by-laws should address whether any of those groups may attend meetings.
-Note that anybody may be invited to a specific meeting even if they do not have a right to attend meetings in general. - B) Voting - As noted in the section on Membership, above, departments may have different eligibility for voting at department meetings for routine business-which may include instructors, uncertificated lecturers, adjuncts, administrative personnel and students-and for triennial departmental elections for the Chair and Personnel and Budget Committee (see also section on Elections, below). - 2) According to the BoT, only department members with Faculty Rank may vote for the Departmental Chair and for members of the Departmental Committee on Personnel and Budget (P&B) in the triennial departmental election (BoT, IX.1.b. & IX.1.e).
+- 1) As noted in the section on Membership, above, departments may have different eligibility for voting at department meetings for routine business-which may include instructors, uncertificated lecturers, adjuncts, administrative personnel and students-and for triennial departmental elections for the Chair and Personnel and Budget Committee (see also section on Elections, below). - 2) According to the BoT, only department members with Faculty Rank may vote for the Departmental Chair and for members of the Departmental Committee on Personnel and Budget (P&B) in the triennial departmental election (BoT, IX.1.b. & IX.1.e).
 In addition, in 1983, Hunter requested and received a waiver through which Lecturers may vote in the triennial departmental election for Chair and Personnel and Budget committee, provided they hold a Certificate of Continuing Employment (CCE).
 (For details, see section on Elections, below.)